 Fort Hays State University President Resigns...
 Effective Immediately

 HAYS, Kan.
 (AP) — The president of Fort Hays State University has announced her resignation.
-KSNW reports that Mirta Martin announced her resignation as president of Fort Hays State yesterday and it is effective immediately.
+KSNW reports that Mirta Martin announced today (WED) that her resignation as president of Fort Hays State is effective immediately.
 In a letter to staff, students and faculty, Martin said she's stepping down for "personal reasons."
 The Kansas Board of Regents selected Martin to lead Fort Hays State in May 2014.
 Regent Zoe F. Newton, Chair of the Kansas Board of Regents, said in a statement that the board is grateful for Martin's contributions.
-Mike Barnett, the university's vice president for administration and finance, has been named acting president until the board names an interim president.
+Martin's letter says Mike Barnett, the university's vice president for administration and finance, has been named acting president until the board names an interim president.

 Governor Declares Disaster After Chemical Plant Blast in Southeast Kansas

 NEODESHA, Kan.
-(AP) — Governor Sam Brownback has issued a disaster declaration after an explosion at a southeast Kansas chemical plant injured at least one person.
-The declaration announced yesterday (WED) allows the National Guard to help respond to the explosion and fire Tuesday at the Airosol Incorporated plant in the 2,500-person town of Neodesha.
+(AP) — Kansas Governor Sam Brownback has issued a disaster declaration after an explosion at a southeast Kansas chemical plant injured at least one person.
+The declaration announced today (WED) allows the National Guard to help respond to yesterday's (TUE) explosion at the Airosol Incorporated plant in the 2,500-person town of Neodesha.
 The effort includes providing bottled water to residents.
-Public water systems have been urged to close water intakes on the Verdigris River downstream from the plant to prevent contamination from substances used to fight the fire.
+Public water systems have been urged to close water intakes on the Verdigris River downstream from the plant to prevent contamination from substances used in the firefight.
 The blast sent a male employee to a hospital with burns that weren't considered life-threatening.
 The Kansas Adjutant General's Office also is working to confirm reports that two others may have sustained minor injuries.
 The plant manufactures and packages aerosol, liquid and other specialty chemicals.

 Abortion Doctor's Killer Eligible for Parole in 25 Years